Saint-Siméon, Seine-et-Marne

 Saint-Siméon ([sɛ̃ simeɔ̃]) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.

 Demographics

 Inhabitants of Saint-Siméon are called Saint-Siméonais.

-In Popular Culture
+In popular culture

 Vanessa Paradis married Samuel Benchetrit in June, 2018, in the town hall-school.
 Vanessa Paradis has a country estate nearby, and her late father owned a small restaurant in the quiet country commune.